YOU’RE DOING WHAT?!

 This is because we may need all the extra room we can get for passengers of machines that don’t manage the entire journey.
 We’re only able to take a certain number of people on the journey, so by keeping to only two people per team, we can get more teams into the rally.

-All teams need to raise a minimum of $4,000 to participate in the rally, or $2000 each.
+All teams need to raise a minimum of $5,000 to participate in the rally, or $2,500 each driver.
 So start badgering your friends, work colleagues, and family, and brainstorm some fun ways to boost your fundraising.
-Cancer Council have a helpful booklet of fundraising tips in your Welcome pack.
+Cancer Council have helpful fundraising tips in a Welcome Pack which they provide.
 We’ll also let you in on a few fundraising hot tips that we know work well.

 Throughout the the year, we’ll be in contact with you, providing monthly newsletter updates on everything from fundraising to route conditions and how the other teams are going.
 Everyone will have a direct line to the Rally Director, who’ll make sure you have all of the information you need to fundraise and will support you all the way to the start line.

-The only stipulations we have for your car is that it’s worth no more than AUS$1,000 and that it’s not an AWD/4WD vehicle.
-Registration/roadworthy costs can be on top of the budget, as can some safety items.
+The only stipulations we have for your car are that it’s worth/valued at no more than AUS$1,000 and that it’s not an AWD/4WD vehicle.
+Registration/roadworthy aren’t included the budget, as well as some safety items.
 We’ll give you more details about what does and doesn’t count once you’ve signed up.
 There are plenty of cars on carsguide.com.au and gumtree.com.au for $1,000 or less with some registration remaining.

-Get creative and turn up in something that’s truly memorable – it’ll make the adventure that much more rewarding when you are in the middle of Australia, 200kms from anywhere, and you’re trying to fix a split water pipe with duct tape, string and pliers.
+Get creative and turn up in something that’s truly memorable – it’ll make the adventure that much more rewarding when you are in the middle of Australia, miles from anywhere and you’re trying to fix a split water pipe with duct tape, string and pliers.

 The cars are an asset that we’ll auction off or donate at the end of the rally, so getting all of the cars across the line is very important to us.
 We’ll all work together to get as many shitboxes from start to finish as possible.